Toni Zen

 Toni Petkovski (Тони Зен Петковски), also known as Toni Zen, is a Macedonian rapper and producer.
-The former member of music band Urbana Dimenzija has been a pop artist for more than 8 years.
+The former member of music band Urbana Dimenzija has been a hip-hop artist for more than 20 years.

 Career

 Beginnings

 In the late 90s, under the influence of American hip-hop, Toni, using the stage name "Toni Montana", started performing rap music.
 The first group he was active in was called "105".
 The group recorded demos played only by a certain hip-hop radio program on Channel 103.
 In 2002, along with DJ Cvare, he formed the group Urbana Dimenzija.
 During this time, Toni changed his stage name from Toni Montana to Toni Zen.
 He performed at numerous events in Macedonia, including the Street Beats Festival and hip-hop night at the Taksirat Festival as the guest of Jeru the Damaja, Afu Ra, Guru and Edo Maajka.